aleshaleksey/fansys23/10-conditions-types.md

 ## Conditions and states
 Entities can be affected by a number of conditions, most of them bad.
 For now these include (and all are badly defined!).
 Conditions are classified in S to C class based on how much trouble an entity is in if it is afflicted by it.
 This starts from deadly peril (S) to mildly inconvenient (C).
 Of course classification is not always absolute.

+In addition a condition affects a being for a given duration, which is usually determined by the skill, ability, poison, disease, or phenomenon that causes it.
+If the rules do not explicitly state the duration of a condition, it is assumed to apply for the "usual" duration, which is defined in the table below.

+___
+### Disabled states
 An entity afflicted by conditions that make it unable to engage in physical combat or other activities is considered **"disabled"**.
 This is a useful catch all.
-These conditions are: "dying", "helpless", "paralysed", "unconscious", "catatonic", "immobilised", "stunned" or "surprised".
+These conditions are: "dying", "helpless", "paralysed", "unconscious", "catatonic", "immobilised" or "stunned".

-In addition a condition affects a being for a given duration, which is usually determined by the skill, ability, poison, disease, or phenomenon that causes it.
-If the rules do not explicitly state the duration of a condition, it is assumed to apply for the "usual" duration, which is defined in the table below.

 ___
 ### Condition Table